JimGreasley/Password-Generator/README.md

 # Password-Generator

+This app creates a random password from 8 upto 128 characters long comprised of at least one of lowercase, uppercase, numeric or special characters.

 A button click starts the process.

 The user is prompted for the length of the password to be created.